Act Against Bullying: Wristband

 A two colour silicone wristband adopts red as a symbol for strength and white for peace.

 Cool to be Kind campaign

 Cool To Be Kind is the major campaign of the charity and started in 2001 as a round of school talks on bullying.
 The motto was 'Don't be Rude, Don't Exclude, Don't Push In, Don't Hurt To Win, It's Cool to be Kind'.
 The campaign has since 2005 been celebrated in November during Anti-Bullying Week.
 To participate in this annual event, schools download resources from the AAB website, such as assembly notices and posters, AAB kindness certificates for presentations to reward anti-bullying behaviour.

 CyberKind

 Cyber-bullying can be done anonymously.
 Encouraging and rewarding 'niceness on the net' is their approach to eliminate the practice as an acceptable activity.

 Act Against Bullying Polo Cup

-This Cup was presented annually from 2005–2007 to the winner of the group's polo tournament.
+This Cup was presented annually from 2005 to 2007 to the winner of the group's polo tournament.